 - a) Provide the name, title and qualifications/educational level, licensure and/or work experience of key personnel who will work on the services being proposed (resumes do not need to be submitted).
-Documents need to be kept on file and are subject to inspection; - b) Provide an organizational chart of the proposed structure that demonstrates how the proposed service/project will fit into the agency's structure;
+Documents need to be kept on file and are subject to inspection; - b) Provide an organizational chart of the proposed structure that demonstrates how the proposed service/project will fit into the agency's structure; - c) Describe the management structure of the organization, including chain of supervision; - d) Describe how consumer (including families served) are included in the organizational planning; - e) Describe how the organization strives to ensure that every child gets what they need to ensure maximum benefit from the program. - f) Describe how the organization will ensure that services are provided in a family's native language per NMAC 8.9.8.14 - g) Describe how the organization provides culturally sustaining services for all families. - h) Describe unique factors that impact the community you serve that may cause barriers to access to high quality services.
+Examples are the impacts of structural racism and or cultural

-- c) Describe the management structure of the organization, including chain of supervision; - d) Describe how consumer (including families served) are included in the organizational planning; - e) Provide a statement regarding the use of subcontractors for each service proposed and the percentage of work estimated to be subcontracted; - f) Describe the structure of policies and procedures of the Applicant and how personnel, including any subcontractors are trained on these; - g) Describe the structure of training and other professional development for personnel, subcontractors (if applicable); - h) Provide a description of the system for quality assurance, include policies, procedures, reporting, and personnel responsible.
+- differences that may impact access to services.
+Please describe how you will tailor your child find/public awareness and professional development activities to help reduce barriers to access. - i) Provide a statement regarding the use of subcontractors for each service proposed and the percentage of work estimated to be subcontracted; - j) Describe the structure of policies and procedures of the Applicant and how personnel, including any subcontractors are trained on these; - k) Describe the structure of training and other professional development for personnel, subcontractors (if applicable); - l) Provide a description of the system for quality assurance, include policies, procedures, reporting, and personnel responsible.